Our top pick for

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Activision Blizzard's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Activision Blizzard's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$3.4 billion (£2.5 billion).
+Activision Blizzard's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$2.3 billion (£1.9 billion).

-The EBITDA is a measure of a Activision Blizzard's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Activision Blizzard's overall financial performance and is widely used to measure stock profitability.